 Journal peer review can be a slow process.
 Rapid dissemination of research ideas and data benefits researchers, their funders, and the public.
 Preprints provide a mechanism for authors to receive more rapid feedback on their research.

 Many communities support the sharing of preprints.
 For example, the physics community developed ArXiv over 20 years ago.
 BiorXiv and PeerJ are preprint servers primarily for the life sciences community.
-PsyArXiv, SocArXiv, engrXiv, and numerous other emerging groups have partnered with OSF Preprints to support preprint sharing in psychology, the social sciences, and engineering, respectively.
+PsyArXiv, SocArXiv, and numerous other emerging groups have partnered with OSF Preprints to support preprint sharing in psychology, the social sciences, and engineering, respectively.
 You can access these community preprint servers through the OSF Preprints landing page or by going to their individual preprint repositories.
-Finally, OSF Preprints is designed for any researchers in any field to share their work.
+Finally, OSF Preprintsis designed for any researcher in any field to share their work.
+Find a preprint service.

 Our source code is free and open to the public to contribute to and use.
 Open source code has many advantages, including sustainability.
 The code base for the OSF and OSF Preprints is entirely open source, allowing other groups to contribute to and expand the platform.